When does "borrowing" something from someone else become a theft?

 As such, Chantale could file a complaint against Nicolas.
 Without telling her, Nicolas took Chantale's sports car using the keys that she had given him for emergencies.

-The maximum sentence for this offence is a fine of $5,000 and 6 months of imprisonment.
+The maximum sentence for this offence is a fine of $5,000 and 2 years less a day of imprisonment.

 Is simply hiding or concealing something an offence?